Chiral vortex-line liquid of three-dimensional interacting Bose systems with moat dispersion: The calculation of the polarization operator for cylindrical moat band fermions in (3+1)D

 The polarization operator is a $\mathbf{k}$ independent constant at zero temperature, therefore, we need to look at the finite temperature case.
 To compute the finite temperature polarization operator, the integral over the $\omega$ is replaced by a summation over Matsubara frequencies $\omega_n = \frac{(2n+1)\pi}{\beta}$,

 and

 To begin, let us calculate $\Pi_{\mu\nu}^{(1,T)}$.
 To perform the summation over the Matsubara frequencies, one can multiply the integrand by $-\frac{\beta}{e^{\beta z} + 1}$, which has poles located at $z = \omega_n$.
-Then, perform the contour integral of $z$ around these poles, which leads to the following expression: \begin{widetext}
+Then, one can perform the contour integral of $z$ around these poles as shown in \cref{contour}, which leads to the following expression: \begin{widetext}

 \end{widetext} In the second line, the loop around the poles $z=\omega_n$ is deformed to infinity, with the new poles being $z_1 + K_c(k) = 0$ and $z_2 + K_c(k+q) = 0$.

 To obtain the low-energy effective theory, we are interested only in the low-energy and momentum limit, i.e., $|\mathbf{q}| \ll k_0$.
 So, we can proceed with the evaluation by expanding the polarization operator and keeping only the lowest order in $\mathbf{q}$.
 The resulting polarization operator's components are given by